-Light) : This mode is for driving and starting.
-With the ignition off, and the brake pedal applied, pressing the button once will turn the ignition on.
+Light): This mode is for driving and starting.
+With the ignition off, and the brake pedal applied, pressing the button once will place the ignition system in ON/RUN/START.
 Once engine cranking begins, release the button.
 Engine cranking will continue until the engine starts.
-See Starting the Engine \Rightarrow 184.
-The ignition will then remain on.
+See Starting the Engine ♀ 198.
+The ignition will then remain in ON/RUN.

-Service Mode
+Service Only Mode

 This power mode is available for service and diagnostics, and to verify the proper operation of the malfunction indicator lamp as may be required for emission inspection purposes.
-With the vehicle off, and the brake pedal not applied, pressing and holding the button for more than five seconds will place the vehicle in Service Mode.
-The instruments and audio systems will operate as they do in ON/RUN/START, but the vehicle will not be able to be driven.
-The engine will not start in Service Mode.
+With the vehicle off, and the brake pedal not applied, pressing and holding the button for more than five seconds will place the vehicle in Service Only Mode.
+The instruments and audio systems will operate as they do in ON/RUN, but the vehicle will not be able to be driven.
+The engine will not start in Service Only Mode.
 Press the button again to turn the vehicle off.